jessupthefish/VGArchive/README.md

 5. **Search Game**: Search for games by title, genre, or platform.
 6. **Exit**: Close the application.
 7. **Fetch New Data from API**: Run the Python script to refresh game data in the database.

-## Notes on API Usage

-- **API Key Requirement**: To fetch data from the RAWG API, obtain an API key and set it as the `RAWG_API_KEY` environment variable.
-- **Optional Fetch**: Fetching from the API is only necessary to update or refresh the database.
-The program will function with the provided `video_game_archive.db`.

-## Contributions

-Contributions are welcome.
-Please open an issue or submit a pull request for any changes.

 ## Acknowledgments